AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    Click any asset to view the available renditions and select the check boxes corresponding to the renditions you want to download.

-   You can manually select or exclude the renditions for individual assets, or click the **Apply** icon to select same set of renditions to download for similar asset types (all image files in this example).
+   You can manually select or exclude the renditions for individual assets, or click the **Apply** icon to select the same set of renditions to download for similar asset types (all image files in this example).
 In the **[!UICONTROL Apply All]** dialog, click **[!UICONTROL Done]** to apply the rule to all the similar assets.

    ![apply-all](assets/apply.png)